JohanKlingstrom/JohanKlingstrom/README.md

 # Hey there 👋
-I'm Johan, a creative developer based in Stockholm.
+I'm Johan, a front end developer based in Stockholm.
 I primarily build stuff with TypeScript, NextJS and Three.js.

-Also exploring creation and manipulation of 3d assets in Blender and Unreal.

 Currently working at anotherblock.